-Netflix is the world’s leading internet television network with over 100 million members in over 190 countries enjoying more than 125 million hours of TV shows and movies per day.
-But the company’s drive to market leadership includes plot twists and cliffhangers as surprising as those in the company’s original films and TV shows.
+Netflix is the world’s leading internet entertainment service with over 148 million paid memberships in over 190 countries enjoying TV series, documentaries and feature films across a wide variety of genres and languages.
+The company’s drive to market leadership includes plot twists and cliffhangers as surprising as those in the company’s original films and TV shows.
 TCV has been a strong supporter and timely investor for nearly the entire journey.
 As Barry McCarthy, CFO of Netflix during its formative years said: “We received a lot of great advice from TCV.
 And while our business model was successful, our path wasn’t easy.
 Netflix wouldn’t be alive today without TCV.”

 TCV already knew Hastings before he had the idea for a DVD-by-mail company in 1998.
 The firm made its first investment in 1999, the year that Netflix scored its first strategic breakthrough: switching customers from one-time rentals to monthly subscriptions.
 The company grew rapidly, but then the tech crash of 2000 arrived, wiping out billions of dollars of market value for tech companies and delaying the company’s IPO.